NancyZhang26/silly_blog/posts/clubbingpackagept3.9.md

 <h3>City Never Sleeps</h3>

-I was counting minutes when getting out of the office.
+Friday, 4pm.
+I was counting minutes before getting out of the office.
 I need to dip bro, and I did.
 I thought the bus was 6:30 but it was 7:30.
 Fast-forward to when I got off this 5-hour bus, finishing a [Fisher set](https://youtu.be/mzArzdY24wU?si=Q-ndARfVWJ0D3Hdz), a [Mau P set](https://youtu.be/WEcImcXf6C0?si=AvAUg3eGHEHLV8Kn), and a [John Summit & Dom Dolla set](https://youtu.be/9ZqJPIbTme4?si=PIaPy-aklGp31ylg).

 I was shocked by what I saw.
 Forgive me for being overdramatic.
 I have come to NY a couple times before, but never by myself, never at midnight, never carrying butterflies inside me, never panicking about everything up in the air.
 It is for real the city that never sleeps. ***<u>12:20 am, mid-town Manhattan, neon lights, gigantic display screens built on building walls, food trucks, girls showing skin, boys showing rizz, crackheads, smokers.***</u> As if anything could happen.
 By anything, I mean everything.
 As if nobody gives a fuck and you need to drop a little self esteem to truly be free.